UX Pro-Bono Project Engagements

 • Local companies with small teams looking to demonstrate the additional value that UX can bring to their approach.

-Each pro-bono project opportunity below run 3-5 times every year.
-Schedule your informational call with us today!
+Each pro-bono UX project opportunity runs 3-5 times every year.

 Student teams work on behalf of the partnering organization to construct and moderate a think-aloud usability test on their application or product with between 10-20 research participants.